phil-works/address-finder/README.md

-# Address Finder
+# Address Finder & Contest!

 This project allows users to interact with an Algorand smart contract to enable a search for a vanity address.
+A vanity address contains a word or phrase.
+It's mostly a novelty feature.
+When the service finds the address it will Rekey the address to the requestore giving them control.
+The requestor can approve transactions for that vanity address.
 There is a fee to cover the transaction costs but nothing more is required.

+In the contest users submit a guess for which round one of the winning words will be found by the system.
+When a winning word is found, the address is rekeyed to the owner account and the winner is paid out based on the smart contract logic.
+The payout is scaled for longer words earn more payout.
+The remainder of the pot is used for the next contest.

 ## How-to-use